Club Champagnat: History

-The club hosted all its activities on the Champagnat School field, located in the General San Martín District of Greater Buenos Aires.
+The club hosted all its activities on the Champagnat School field, located in the General San Martín Partido of Greater Buenos Aires.
 In 1958 the rugby team won the third division championship, thus promoting to the second division, where it played until 1970.
 Due to a restructuring of the leagues, Champagnat began the 1971 season in the First Division.
-A year later, the club moved to the Malvinas Argentinas Party, where rugby, field hockey, paddle tennis and tennis fields were built, as well as a swimming pool.
+A year later, the club moved to Malvinas Argentinas Partido, where rugby and field hockey fields, and paddle tennis and tennis courts were built, as well as a swimming pool.
 In 1982, the women's field hockey section was inaugurated, mainly with the purpose of being entertainment for the daughters of its members because the club did not have an activity specifically for women.

 That same year the hockey team played its first official game against Colegio de la Santa Unión, later playing matches with other schools in the region.
 The team also toured some Argentine provinces, and then traveled outside the country, having toured Uruguay (in 2005) and South Africa (in 2009).